donovaly/JASPInstProj/README.md

 A Windows installer for JASP

 To build the installer you can do the following:
-1. Get the latest zip-file of the whole installer source code "FC-standard-installer.zip" from https://github.com/donovaly/JASPInstProj/releases
+1. Get the latest zip-file of the whole installer source code "JASP-standard-installer.zip" from https://github.com/donovaly/JASPInstProj/releases
 2. Extract it to e.g. the path "C:\JASP\Installer"
 3. Open the file Settings.nsh with a text editor